awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codepipeline-pipeline-artifactstore.md

-# AWS CodePipeline Pipeline ArtifactStore<a name="aws-properties-codepipeline-pipeline-artifactstore"></a>
+# CodePipeline Pipeline ArtifactStore<a name="aws-properties-codepipeline-pipeline-artifactstore"></a>

-`ArtifactStore` is a property of the [AWS::CodePipeline::Pipeline](aws-resource-codepipeline-pipeline.md) resource that defines the S3 location where AWS CodePipeline stores pipeline artifacts\.
+`ArtifactStore` is a property of the [AWS::CodePipeline::Pipeline](aws-resource-codepipeline-pipeline.md) resource that defines the S3 location where CodePipeline stores pipeline artifacts\.

-## Syntax<a name="w4ab1c21c10c75c17c25b5"></a>
+## Syntax<a name="w13ab1c21c10c81c17c25b5"></a>

 ### JSON<a name="aws-properties-codepipeline-pipeline-artifactstore-syntax.json"></a>